-In this video, I wanted to go through a little tweak that you can do with the stability ball in order to get more out of your mid back stretch.
-If you sit a lot, you tend to be really tight in the mid back, and this will lead to unnecessary stress on your back, shoulders, and neck.
-One area of tension can cause compensation in other areas of you body, so keeping your entire body mobile is essential.
+In this video, I wanted to go through a little tweak that you can do with the stability ball to get more out of your mid-back stretch.
+If you sit a lot, you tend to be tight in the mid back, leading to unnecessary stress on your back, shoulders, and neck.
+One area of tension can cause compensation in other areas of your body, so keeping your entire body mobile is essential.

 CLICK HERE to watch the Youtube video.